MartincoitNetworks/SCIONWorkshop/README.md

 ### Web Visualization Tools - Showpaths

 The web visualization tools can also be used to see all the paths available.
 From the web app, click over to the "Update Paths" on the far right web panel.
 You'll see all the paths available between the two ASes.
-Select one of the longer ones that goes through ISD 17 (Switzerland).
+Select one of the longer ones that goes through ISD 17 (Switzerland) - click the + sign.

 With the longer path selected, go ahead and rerun the traceroute.
 You'll see the traffic now leaves the EU ISD, traversing through the Swiss ISD, and then back into the EU ISD.
 The arrows on the graphic show the full path.